-You could be amazed at how easy it is to lose track of your water heater’s age, or how difficult it can be to recognize a problem before it results in damage.
+You could be amazed at how easy it is to forget about your water heater’s age, or how difficult it can be to recognize a concern before it results in damage.

 There are a few indications that you can leverage to monitor the state of your water heater.
 You’ll want to be on the lookout for them to keep your equipment in the best shape.

 Here are five potential signs it might be time to replace your water heater in the Wasatch Front region.

 Much like the other essential appliances inside your home, your water heater has a definite life expectancy.
 When it reaches the end, it will run much less efficiently and may be costlier to service than buying a new one.

 The usual water heater life expectancy is about six to eight years.
 You won’t want your water heater to be around for longer than 10 years, as this may lead to costly damage in your home if it fails.